What is a Partial Knee Replacement?

 The CT scan is used to build a 3-D model of the knee.
 The metal and plastic components of the partial knee replacement are positioned on that virtual model.
 The ability to move the components to the optimal position in all planes, especially in rotation, is what makes computerized partial replacement far superior to the old hand-held methods.

-Right now, all partial replacements are cemented in place whereas the majority of our total joints are press-fit and uncemented.
-A more advanced technology for making the undersurface of the implants in partial replacements porous, which allows them to accept bony ingrowth, has not yet been approved by the FDA.
+Currently, all partial knee replacements are cemented in place, while most of our total joint replacements are press-fit and uncemented.
+The technology to make the undersurface of partial replacement implants porous—allowing bone to grow into them—has not yet received FDA approval.
 Hopefully, this will soon change.

 Surgeon judgment, experience, and bias influence all these decisions.
 Many factors, including the bias of your surgeon, affect the outcome.
 Is he or she an athlete?
 Do their patients return to sports?
 Are they more interested in total knees than partial replacements?
 Are they comfortable with robotic assistance?
 We encourage our patients to return to full sports, because weight-bearing activity builds bone and strengthens muscles, protecting the joint over time.
 The old advice to “rest your knee” leads to osteoporosis, muscle atrophy, and eventual failure of the joint.